Tab-Alk/A-B-Test-Simulation/README.md

 ## Introduction

 This project simulates and analyzes an A/B test designed to evaluate the effectiveness of a new, potentially more efficient email signup flow on a website.
 The core objective is to determine if the new design (treatment group) leads to a statistically significant improvement in signup rates compared to the existing design (control group).
-This type of analysis is crucial for data-driven decision-making in product development and marketing
+This type of analysis is crucial for data-driven decision-making in product development and marketing.

 ## Methodology